 While some folk say that those white "Frankenstein" chickens that are grown solely for meat are genetically modified (GMO), they aren't - they're simply bred for super-fast growth.

-Let's be honest, chickens reach maturity between four and six months of age, and their eggs hatch after just 21 days, so it doesn't take long at all to see the results of your breeding plans; several generations of birds can be tracked within a relatively short period of time.
+Let's be honest, chickens reach maturity between four and six months of age, and their eggs hatch after just 21 days, so it doesn't take long at all to see the results of your breeding plans.
+Several generations of birds can be tracked within a relatively short period of time.

 Compare that to goats, cows and horses (not to eat, of course!), where you have to invest several years before an animal is old enough to be bred, carries the baby to birth, and the next generation grows up to be bred again.
-It takes much longer to change the characteristics of large mammals.

-The neatly-packaged chicken you bring home from the grocery store are usually white chickens called Cornish cross or Cornish Rock cross; basically they are a cross between the Cornish and Rock breeds.
+These birds are a cross between the white Cornish and White Rock breeds.
 Some hatcheries might give them a different name, but they are basically the same birds.

-Our Rhode Island red cockerels, and other heritage breeds like them, take longer to reach butcher size.
+Our Rhode Island red cockerels, and other dual-purpose breeds like them, take longer to reach butcher size.
 They are a bit tougher to eat, but they are still very good.
-They are best cooked slow and moist: stewed on the stove-top, cooked in the slow cooker or pressure cooker.
-The clerk at the feed store told me they are very good in the smoker too.

-Aside from taste and texture, one of the biggest differences between heritage breeds and Cornish cross chickens is time: the time it takes to grow them out.
-Heritage breeds take about 4-5 months to reach butcher size, while Cornish cross birds are ready to butcher at about 8-10 weeks of age.
+Aside from taste and texture, one of the biggest differences between heritage breeds and Cornish cross chickens is the amount of time it takes to grow them out.

 Basically the heritage breeds take roughly twice as long to grow out, which means they require approximately twice as much feed and twice as much labor.